2020PB/police-brutality/reports/Ohio.md

 ### Police casually pepper spray passers by | (believed to be) June 1st

-Two squad cars full of police arrive at an intersection, sirens wailing.
+Two squad cars full of police arrive at the intersection of Russell and High.
 Police get out and start pepper-spraying people.
 Notably, there are two people on a fire escape who look like they may be treating two others for pepper-spray or tear gas exposure.
 Police pepper-spray them.
 Police later pepper spray one a second time, as she's in the process of retreating and rinsing her eyes with milk due to the first pepper spray exposure.

+The LRAD dispersal function can also be heard.

-tags: bystander, less-lethal, pepper-spray, protester, spray
+tags: bystander, less-lethal, pepper-spray, protester, spray, lrad

 id: oh-columbus-22

-geolocation: 40.005950, -83.009096
+geolocation: 39.9755471,-83.0031941

 **Links**